linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.11.2024
+- Topic: MGGA App
+- Directory: /posts/2024/November/15
+- Description: ``` 🎉 It’s almost here: The MGGA App is coming! 🚀🌟 Explore the platform now at mgga.web4.one and join the movement! ✨📲 Together, we shape the future.
+Make Germany Great Again! 🔥 #MGGA #Web4 #Innovation #CommunityPower ```

 ### 14.11.2024
 - Topic: Web4 Podcast
 - Directory: /posts/2024/November/14